 Both types of MI may or may not produce Q waves on the ECG (Q wave MI, non-Q wave MI).

 The most common cause of acute coronary syndromes is

 Atheromatous plaque sometimes becomes unstable or inflamed, causing it to rupture or split, exposing thrombogenic material, which activates platelets and the coagulation cascade and produces an acute thrombus.
 Platelet activation involves a conformational change in membrane glycoprotein (GP) IIb/IIIa receptors, allowing cross-linking (and thus aggregation) of platelets.
-Even atheromas causing minimal obstruction can rupture and result in thrombosis; in > 50% of cases, pre-event stenosis is <40%.
+Even atheromas causing minimal obstruction can rupture and result in thrombosis; in > 50% of cases, pre-event stenosis is < 40%.
 Thus, although the severity of stenosis helps predict symptoms, it does not always predict acute thrombotic events.
 The resultant thrombus abruptly interferes with blood flow to parts of the myocardium.
-Spontaneous thrombolysis occurs in about two thirds of patients; 24 h later, thrombotic obstruction is found in only about 30%.
-However, in virtually all cases, obstruction lasts long enough to cause tissue necrosis.
+Spontaneous thrombolysis occurs in about two thirds of patients; 24 hours later, thrombotic obstruction is found in only about 30%.
+However, in virtually all cases, obstruction lasts long enough to cause varying degrees of tissue necrosis.

 Rarer causes of acute coronary syndromes are